IBM-Swift/TodoList-CouchDB/README.md

     App started
     ```

-4. Create the Cloudant backend and attach it to your instance.

-    ```
-    cf create-service cloudantNoSQLDB Shared database_name
-    cf bind-service TodoListCloudantApp TodoListCloudantDatabase
-    cf restage
-    ```
 5. Setup your database

     Run `cf env` or use the Bluemix dashboard to discover the hostname, username, and password.
 Run the setup script, passing